Fajr Ibrahim: Coaching career

 He managed the Syrian first team more than 50 matches between 2006 and 2019.
 He did an emergency mission and replaced the German manager Bernd Stange in the last match for the team in 2019 Asian Cup against Australia.
 Many pundits referred that he had the UAE visa since the middle of December, so he could be ready to replace the manager if the things went wrong.

 Widely unpopular with the fans and criticized by the media, Ibrahim is often considered one of the reasons for the Syria national team's poor results after their 2019 Asian Cup exit, citing his lack of achievements, and lack of vision, as some of his weakest traits, although Syria at that time had already in problem before Fajr took charge.
 However, he has repeatedly and openly refused to resign and has been kept as manager by the Syrian Federation, despite losing to many lesser-ranked and weaker teams, much to the bewilderment of both fans and journalists.

-However, the sentiment changed surprisingly during the 2022 FIFA World Cup qualification – AFC Second Round.
+However, the sentiment changed surprisingly during the 2022 FIFA World Cup qualification – AFC second round.
 Syria, under the same command of Fajr Ibrahim, surprised the whole qualifiers by topping the group with five straight victories, including two important victories against rising Philippines, and a resounding 2–1 win in the UAE against China.
 However, he was later replaced by Tunisian coach Nabil Maâloul.

 In September 2020, Ibrahim joined newly-promoted club Al-Horgelah.
+In September 2021, he was appointed as manager of Yemeni national team.
+In October 2024, he became the head coach of Al-Karamah.
+In April 2025, he parted ways with the latter by mutual consent, despite leading the league, and was succeeded by Mohammad Kwid.